-Oregon spent significant time participating in the development, update and maintenance of the CA and StreamNet DES's throughout the year, updating the application used exchange the four CA DES indicators.
-Enhancements were also made to the ODFW Data Clearinghouse and conversion of a MS Access spawning ground survey database into SQL to increase data flow efficiency continued.
-Staff updated the NHD-derived statewide whole stream route dataset, coordinated with OWRD & USGS on requested NHD changes, synced our dataset with NHD flowline data, and implemented updates.
+Oregon spent significant time participating in the development, update and maintenance of the CA and StreamNet DES's throughout the year, including facilitating a major change to the CA RperS and SAR tables that were accepted by the DDT, and updating the application used to exchange the four CA DES indicators.
+Enhancements were also made to the ODFW Data Clearinghouse, and the ODFW Spawning Ground Survey web application to increase data flow efficiency continued.
+Staff updated the NHD-derived statewide whole stream route dataset.
+The Fish Habitat Distribution and Barrier Data Editor application was implemented to facilitate internal updates to these data.
+Updates were made to fish distribution data and included the development of a more comprehensive coastal cutthroat trout dataset.
 ODFW continues to encourage the implementation of data management best practices related to standards in field and file names, metadata, folder organization, data sharing agreements and data management plans, etc. as time and resources allow, particularly as they relate to priority CA and Recovery Planning efforts.
 Once created, ODFW's new resource information system will significantly advance the agency in these areas of data management and increase data flow and sharing efficiency.